Loading...

 I do not know exactly how far we have travelled.

-However, saying, I can't believe it!
-Home must be a million miles away.
+However, saying I can't believe it home must be a million miles away.

-You said can't which is much more informal and you've used a bit of an exaggeration because a million miles is an exaggeration, it wouldn't be that far.
+You've used an apostrophe for contraction in can't instead of saying cannot you said can't which is much more informal, and you've used a bit of an exaggeration because a million miles it is an exaggeration it wouldn't be that far, so that's the type of informal language you could find in this diary entry.

-So this is much more informal.
+So, this is much more informal.

-B, I'm SO happy to be finally sitting down.
+B, I'm so happy to be finally sitting down.

-C, I can't believe how wild the last few weeks have been.
+C, I can't believe how wild the last few weeks have been, and D, In addition, we have crossed many borders.

 Pause the video now.

-And then C, again, can't uses an apostrophe for contraction and wild is quite an emotive adjective to describe how she feels.
+And then C, again can't uses an apostrophe for contraction and wild is quite an emotive adjective to describe how she feels.

-And it is a really great relief to have found a seat is quite a formal tone.
+In addition is a formal front alphabet we wouldn't use that in a diary entry and it is a really great relief to have found a seat; it's quite a formal term.

 Okay, well done.

-Show-not-tell language is an effective way of conveying emotions in a diary.
+Show not tell language is an effective way of conveying emotions in a diary.

-Show-not-tell descriptions tell the reader what the writer is thinking or feeling by what they are doing or gesturing with their body or face.
+Show not tell descriptions tell the reader what the writer is thinking, or feeling by what they are doing or gesturing with their body or face.

-Using show-not-tell language helps to describe an experience in an informal tone that is engaging for the reader.
+Using show not tell language helps to describe an experience in an informal tone that is engaging for the reader.

-But let's be a bit more descriptive and imagine we are a young girl writing this in our diary 'cause that is a bit too formal for a diary entry.
+So, we could say the ferry journey was hard because the seas were rough, but let's be a bit more descriptive and imagine we are a young girl writing this in our diary because that is a bit too formal for a diary entry.

 My legs were wobbling like jelly for days and days.

-Much more descriptive using show-not-tell language and it is much more informal as a result.
+Much more descriptive using show not tell language, and it is much more informal as a result.

-So checking front standing, which sentence uses show-not-tell language?
-A, my heart was thumping loudly as we ran through the forest.
+My heart was thumping loudly as we ran through the forest.

-B, quickly we ran through the forest.
+Quickly we ran through the forest.

-C, I felt really scared in the forest.
+I felt really scared in the forest.

 Pause the video now.

-So, the example of show-not-tell was my heart was thumping loudly as we ran through the forest showing how scared the girl was by describing her thumping heart.
+So, the example of show not tell was my heart was thumping loudly as we ran through the forest, showing how scared the girl was by describing her thumping heart.

 Well done.

-So, we can use the notes from our plan to form full sentences.
+So we can use the notes from our plan to form full sentences.

 Using a range of sentences in our writing helps it to flow.